TCR Touring Car

 A group of TCR touring cars at Sepang International Circuit, featuring Audi, Honda, and SEAT.

 A 2017 spec Honda Civic Type-R TCR (FK2) on the ADAC TCR Germany Touring Car Championship grid.

-A TCR Touring Car is a touring car specification first introduced in 2014; it is now employed by a multitude of series worldwide.
+A TCR Touring Car is a touring car specification first introduced in 2014.
+Created by the WSC Group, led by Marcello Lotti, the ruleset is now employed by a multitude of series worldwide.

 All TCR Touring Cars are front wheel drive cars based on 4- or 5-door production vehicles, and are powered by 1.75 to 2.0 litre turbocharged engines.
 While the bodyshell and suspension layout of the production vehicle is retained in a TCR car, and many models use a production gearbox, certain accommodations are made for the stresses of the racetrack including upgraded brakes and aerodynamics.
 Competition vehicles are subject to balance of performance (BoP) adjustments to ensure close racing between different vehicles.

 History

 The project to develop the TCR specification was spearheaded by former World Touring Car Championship manager Marcello Lotti.
 All TCR cars have a common forefather; the SEAT León Cup Racer racing car which was introduced as successor to the SEAT León Supercopa used in several successful single-make series.
 The 2.0L engine formula was derived from this car, as well as the standardised front splitter and rear wing.
 Initially, the specification and accompanying international series was known as TC3, to indicate its intended position at the entry-level end of the touring car pyramid.
 However, upon being approved by the FIA in December 2014, the specification was renamed TCR.